 American Airlines miles are among the easiest to redeem for both domestic and international trips and will let you have lots of Big Travel with Small Money.

-You can book 1-way awards which gives you terrific flexibility (albeit at the cost of a stopover except at the North American gateway city on international itineraries).
-For example, you can fly to Europe using American Airlines miles and fly back using United miles.
-And you can redeem American Airlines miles, but fly on American Airline partner airlines.
+You can book 1-way awards which gives you terrific flexibility.
+For example, you can fly to Europe using American Airlines miles and fly back using United Airlines miles.
+And you can redeem American Airlines miles, but fly on American Airlines partner airlines.

-In my experience American Airlines has some of the best telephone booking agents and some of the best availability for award seats for both domestic and international destinations.
+In my experience American Airlines has some of the best telephone booking agents and some of the most available award seats for both domestic and international destinations.

-More importantly, you can redeem your American Airline miles for travel not only on American Airlines (this is very important!), but ALSO on Oneworld partner airlines and other (non-Oneworld) partner airlines which have partnered with American Airlines.
+More importantly, you can redeem your American Airlines miles for travel not only on American Airlines (this is very important!), but ALSO on oneworld partner airlines and other (non-oneworld) partner airlines which have partnered with American Airlines.

-The oneworld alliance is a group of 12 airlines (American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, LAN Airlines, Mexicana, Qantas, Royal Jordanian & S7) which together fly to over 750 destinations.
-Air Berlin, Kingfisher, and Malaysia Airlines are scheduled to become oneworld airlines soon.
+The oneworld alliance is a group of 15 airlines (Air Berlin, American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, LAN Airlines (and merger partner TAM Airlines), Malaysia Airlines, Qantas, Qatar Airways, Royal Jordanian, S7 and Sri Lankan Airlines) which together fly to over 1,000 destinations in 150+ countries.

-American Airline has also partnered with other airlines (outside of the oneworld alliance) such as Jet Airways and Hawaiian Airlines.
-You can also redeem your American Airline miles for travel on these other partner airlines!
+American Airlines has also partnered with other airlines (outside of the oneworld alliance) such as Etihad Airways and Fiji Airways.
+You can also redeem your American Airlines miles for travel on some of these other partner airlines!

-This is a BIG deal (no, it is a huge deal!), because between Oneworld and other partner airlines you can use your American Airline miles to fly to places where American Airlines doesn’t fly themselves.
+This is a BIG deal (no, it is a huge deal!), because between oneworld and other partner airlines you can use your American Airlines miles to fly to places where American Airlines doesn’t fly themselves.

-Unfortunately, you have to call American Airlines (NOT the partner airline) and pay a $25 telephone booking fee to book most partner airlines, but it is well worth it.
-I’ll cover how to find award availability on partner airlines in future posts so that you don’t have to rely on the phone agent to find the seats you want.
+Unfortunately, to book all other partners you have to call American Airlines (NOT the partner airline) to book the award.
+I’ll cover how to find available award seats on partner airlines in future posts so that you don’t have to rely on the phone agent to find the seats you want.

 Almost anywhere in the world!

-Your American Airline miles can take you to places where:
+Your American Airlines miles can take you to places where: